wkande/pupmoney-backend-graphql/README.md

 A GraphQL interface for PupMoney that will replace the REST endpoints.
 >NOTE: This GraphQL interface is early development

 This is a Nodejs/Express/GraphQL project in early developmemt.
-The GraphQL calls will be developed in parallel with the REST endpoints.
-Both wil remain in production.
+The GraphQL calls will be developed in parallel with the REST endpoints which are already complete.
+Both will remain in production.

 ## Startup